 The official academic calendar is announced prior to the commencement of each academic year which consists of two semesters, period of industrial training, any other periods allocated for projects / camps / training modules, and vacation.

-The minimum duration of industrial training is 22 weeks.

-An academic semester generally consists of 20 weeks of duration:
+The minimum duration of industrial training is 24 weeks.
+An academic semester generally consists of: